-The University of the Twenty-first Century--Cradle of World Citizens (SUA, 2005)
+The University of the Twenty-first Century—Cradle of World Citizens (Soka University of America, USA, May 22, 2005)

-Commemorating the First Commencement Ceremony of Soka University of America, Aliso Viejo, held on its campus, on May 22, 2005
+(Commemorating the First Commencement Ceremony of Soka University of America, Aliso Viejo, CA, USA, May 22, 2005)

 To the first graduating class of Soka University of America (SUA), Aliso Viejo, I wish to extend my heartfelt congratulations on the marvelous occasion of your graduation and to offer some words and thoughts to celebrate your new departure.